Desktop Publishing Translation

 FAQs

 Avoid converting from PDF or working in a format where you have to copy and paste the text back into your application.
 This will save you time in our translation process.
+Sending us your original files will prevent you from going through the time and cost-consuming process of copy-pasting content.
+This process is also subject to successive revisions to ensure that the content is correct.

 You can upload your original files in most formats and we will translate the content directly in that format.
 Upload files for a free quotation or send us an email to learn more about DTP translation